-The services must result in the individual's return to work for at least nine continuous months at a substantial earnings level, which is referred to as substantial gainful activity.
-For more information about the earnings levels, go to: https://www.ssa.gov/OACT/COLA/sga.html.
+The services must result in the individual's return to work for at least nine continuous months at a substantial earnings level, which is referred to as substantial gainful activity (SGA).

-State VR agencies can serve as Employment Networks (ENs) in the Ticket to Work Program or under Social Security's VR Reimbursement Program.
-In fact, State VR agencies are the only programs authorized by law and automatically approved to provide service to beneficiaries under the Ticket to Work Program without becoming an EN.
-Whenever a beneficiary receives services from a VR agency, Social Security considers the individual to be using their Ticket.
+State VR agencies can serve as Employment Networks (EN) in the Ticket to Work (Ticket) program or under Social Security's State VR Reimbursement Program.
+In fact, State VR agencies are the only programs authorized by law and automatically approved to provide service to beneficiaries under the Ticket program without becoming an EN.
+Whenever a beneficiary receives services from a State VR agency, Social Security considers the individual to be using their ticket.

 Visit the VR Reimbursement Claims Processing webpage for the latest statistical information and dollar amounts Social Security has paid to State VR agencies for services.